 Why should you be constantly aware of CO2?

-Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is one of the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and prolonged fatigue, among many others.
+The short answer is that CO2 awareness is a matter of life and death.
+CO2 is one of the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and chronic fatigue, among many others.
 This makes CO2 poisoning a very serious concern for any Austin homeowner.
-Serious poisoning takes place from inhaling large concentrations of CO2, but poisoning may also happen gradually over many months or years.
-Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Severe poisoning takes place from intaking large concentrations of CO2, but poisoning can also occur over many months or years.
+Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Austin home?

 - Buy a CO2 detector for each room of your home.
-You can call Strand Brothers Service Experts to purchase one today.
+You can contact Strand Brothers Service Experts to purchase one today.